Policy

 2.

-certain “extenuating circumstances” that allow BWC to grant the employer’s
+BWC has identified extenuating circumstances that allow BWC to grant the

-request for relief.
-There must be a direct correlation between the extenuating
+employer's request for relief.
+There must be a direct correlation between the

-circumstance and the employer’s request.
-The extenuating circumstances are
+extenuating circumstance and the employer's request.
+The extenuating

 3.